ogemelody/ogemelody/README.md

 # 👋 Hi, I’m Melody

-Cloud Data Engineer

 With experience building scalable data platforms across automotive and enterprise environments.
 Skilled in designing event-driven and batch processing systems using AWS, Databricks, and Azure with a focus on streaming ingestion, data modelling, and production-grade pipeline reliability.
 Experience includes automotive exposure (Porsche), enterprise analytics systems (Johnson & Johnson), and cloud-native data engineering using modern lakehouse architectures.